 Empathy and Sympathy are closely related.
 While sympathy is good, Empathy is gold!
 When you see things from your audience's view, you can understand their hopes, fears, pain points, and expectations.
 When you understand your audience you can modify your message accordingly.

-In today's world where competition is fierce, we think the only relationship between competitors should be rivalry and hostility.
-But it shouldn't be always.
+In today's world, where competition is fierce, the only relationship between competitors should be rivalry and hostility.
+But it shouldn't always be.
 You can collaborate.
 From the personal level (e.g., freelancers, solopreneurs) to multi-billion companies, we can collaborate, cooperate, and grow together.
 However, this requires an abundance mindset.
-I believe there is enough for everyone if we just learn to cooperate and share.
+There is enough for everyone if we learn to cooperate and share.

 Comments